stonepros/stone/doc/stonefs/mds-config-ref.rst

 ``mds_beacon_grace``

-:Description: The interval without beacons before Ceph declares an MDS laggy
+:Description: The interval without beacons before Stone declares an MDS laggy
               (and possibly replace it).

 :Type:  Float